carpescientiam/CAES-optimization/README.rst

     pip install -e "C:\path\to\cloned\repository"

 A message should confirm the successful installation.
-Please install all required packages if you are missing some.
+Please install all required packages if needed.

-2. Run the application
+2.Application use
 -------------------

 Run the command line application as described below.